-The Best Phones for Kids in 2019
+The Best Phones for Kids in 2020: A Parent’s Guide

-That’s why the team at Bark has put together our top phones for kids based on three main factors: affordability, quality, and functionality.
+That’s why the team at Bark has put together our top phones for children based on three main factors: affordability, quality, and functionality.
 Generally, we advise families to choose Android phones because they’re easier to monitor with Bark.
 We also discuss how to enable parental controls once they’re activated, so you can help them stay safe both online and in real life.

 1. Palm Phone

 Running on the Android operating system, Palm is a smaller phone (the size of a credit card) that’s perfect for kids, and not just because it’s water-resistant and uses Gorilla Glass.
 It also includes location tracking and intuitive parental control options.
 The Palm is a more portable phone that’s designed to be less distracting — another plus for younger users.